Everything Bully Breeds and

 Months-long, solitary confinement cage housing in a loud, high-stress environment is making otherwise good dogs have mental breakdowns.
 This is true to some extent for all shelter pets, but for pit bull dogs, who fall into a category of big dogs, the stakes of life and death are higher.

-4. Animal shelters are still full of good pit bull dogs and those dogs are still dying
+4. Animal shelters are full of good bully breed dogs and those dogs are still dying

 We must not turn our backs on pit bull dogs, while we plan for a different future.